zpoint/Go-Internals/objects/chan/chan.md

 ![example](./example.png)

-This is the state after running `example`, `dataqsiz` is 5 indicate there are 5 item in the queue, `buf` points to the beginning of thd element's memory block, `elemsize` is 8, which is size of `int` in golang in my machine
+This is the state after running `example`, `dataqsiz` is 5 indicate there are 5 item in the queue, `buf` points to the beginning of the element's memory block, `elemsize` is 8, which is size of `int` in golang in my machine

 `closed` indicate whether the channel is closed